wakatime/wakatime-blog/posts/67-bots-so-many-bots.md

 To analyze upvotes, I found a publicly available list of all ProductHunt users, launches, upvotes, and comments.
 ProductHunt has over 1 million user sign ups, over 300 thousand launches, 2.5 million comments, and 20 million upvotes.
-Each launch also came with the daily rank, which is the rank of the launch after 24 hours from midnight PDT when each new launch day starts.
+Each product also has a daily rank, which is the score after 24 hours from midnight PDT when each new launch day starts.

 ## Detecting bot accounts